EdmundBenedict/lordcephei.github.io/pages/cl_general.md

   finds triples of atoms connected to sites 1 and 2.
 Both sites connected to the central site must have atomic number 34 (Selenium)

 **\-\-euler[opts]**
-: prints angles between spins (noncollinear magnetism, ASA)
+: Prints angles between spins (applicable to noncollinear magnetism, ASA)

-  Euler angles must be supplied either in the input file, or in the Euler angles file, _eula.ext_{: style="color: green"}.
-This files takes the [standard Questaal style for 2D arrays](/docs/input/data_format/#standard-data-formats-for-2d-arrays).
+  Euler angles must be supplied either in the input file, or in the Euler angles file _eula.ext_{: style="color: green"}.
+(It takes the [standard Questaal style for 2D arrays](/docs/input/data_format/#standard-data-formats-for-2d-arrays).)

   Options are separated by &thinsp;**~**&thinsp; (or the first character following **\-\-shell**):
 : ^